phluid61/internet-drafts/file-scheme/draft.md

 Implementations SHOULD, at a minimum, provide a read-like operation to return the contents of a file located by a file URI.
-Additional operations MAY be provided, such as writing, creation, and deletion of files.
-See the POSIX file and directory operations {{POSIX}} for examples of interoperable operations on files.
+Additional operations MAY be provided, such as writing, creating, and deleting files.
+See the POSIX file and directory operations {{POSIX}} for examples of standardized operations that can be performed on files.

 File URIs can also be translated to and from local file paths or UNC strings.

-The local file system API can only be used if the file URI has a blank (or absent) authority and the path, when transformed to the local system's conventions, is not a UNC string, unless the file system API supports UNC strings.
-Note that this differs from the definition in
-{{RFC1738}} in that previously an authority containing the text "localhost" was used to refer to the local file system, but in this specification it translates to a UNC string referring to the host "localhost".
+A file URI can only be translated to a local file path if it has a blank or no authority.
+Note that this differs from the previous specification in {{RFC1738}}, in that previously an authority of "localhost" was used to refer to the local file system, but in this specification it translates to a UNC string with the host "localhost".

 This specification neither defines nor forbids a mechanism for accessing files stored on non-local file systems.
+See SMB {{MS-SMB}}, NFS {{RFC3530}}, NCP {{NOVELL}} for examples of protocols that can be used to access files over a network.

 ## Translating Local File Path to file URI  {#file-to-uri}